 Welcome to Geektown’s US TV Premiere Dates page.
-Here we track the US air dates for shows on American TV.
+Here we track the US TV air dates for shows on American TV in 2022.
 This section is currently under development, but the dates below should still be accurate.
 We’ll add more as we build up the database.

 (TBC) = To be confirmed.
 If a show is listed as (TBC) this means it’s either not an official date from the network or is subject to change.